top of page

 - Experience teaching is a plus

-MOLLUSKS ON THE MOVE VOLUNTEER
+MOLLUSKS ON THE MOVE (K-12 OUTREACH)

 • Purpose: To educate the students of Lee & Collier Counties about local mollusks, their identification, and their habitats.
 To inspire each student to get outside and explore the natural world.